arenaxr/arena-docs/content/messaging/definitions.md

 ## Animating GLTF Models

-To animate a GLTF model (see above for how to find animation names), set the animation-mixer parameter, e.g:
+To animate a GLTF model (see [GLTF Files](../3d-content/gltf-files) for how to find animation names), and set the animation-mixer parameter.

 ```json
 mosquitto_pub -h arena.andrew.cmu.edu -t realm/s/example/gltf-model_3 -m '{"object_id": "gltf-model_3", "action": "update", "type": "object", "data": {"animation-mixer": {"clip": "*"}}}'
 ```

-The asterisk means play all animations, and works better in some situations, where other times the name of a specific animation in the GLTF file works (or maybe several in sequence).
+The asterisk means "play all animations", and works better in some situations, where other times the name of a specific animation in the GLTF file works (or maybe several in sequence).

-## Relocalize Camera (Rig)
+## Relocalize Camera Rig

 Move the camera rig (parent object of the camera) with ID camera_1234_er1k to a new coordinate (system).
-Values are x, y, z, (meters) x, y, z, w (quaternions)
+Values are x, y, z, (meters) x, y, z, w (quaternions).

 ```json
 mosquitto_pub -h arena.andrew.cmu.edu -t realm/s/example/camera_1234_er1k -m '{"object_id" : "camera_1234_er1k", "action": "update", "type": "rig", "data": {"position": {"x": 1, "y":1, "z":1}, "rotation": {"x": 0.1, "y":0, "z":0, "w":1} }}'